How Hypnosis and Hypnotherapy Are Regulated Globally

 You must also explain the fee structure, terms of payment, and any charges for non-attendance or cancelled appointments.
 Additionally, inform clients about the realistic outcomes and limitations of the service and provide information on how to access the Code of Ethics and the appropriate avenues for complaints.

-Maintaining accurate and detailed records of all services is mandatory.
+Maintaining accurate and detailed records of all services is important.
 This includes keeping client case histories, progress updates, and consent forms.
 Confirm that all records comply with confidentiality standards and legal requirements.
-Practitioners must also ensure they are up-to-date with their professional knowledge and skills to maintain high standards of performance.
+Practitioners should also ensure they are up-to-date with their professional knowledge and skills to maintain high standards of performance.

 You must also report any suspected abuse or neglect and obtain written permission before recording client sessions or discussing their cases.
 Transparency in advertising and maintaining strict confidentiality within the client-hypnotherapist relationship are also fundamental components of ethical practice.